timothyyaowork/Monitoring-Traffic-with-Wireshark/README.md

 </p>

 <h1>Wireshark - Post-Install Configuration</h1>
-This is a tutorial that outlines the use of the open-source network protocol analyzer Wireshark to monitor network traffic.<br />
+This is a tutorial that outlines the use of the open-source network protocol analyzer Wireshark to monitor network traffic.
+For this tutorial, we will have 2 virtual machines on the same network already prepared, VM1 will be running on Windows 10, whilst VM2 will be running on Ubuntu.<br />

 <h2>Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure (2 Virtual Machines/Computers)
-- Windows 10
+- Windows 10(VM1)
+- Ubuntu(VM2)
 - Remote Desktop Connection
 - Wireshark